Monday, February 5, 2024

 Welcome to another entry in the Oscar Film Journal, here at Enuffa.com!

 Today's subject is a doozy, Martin Scorsese's latest (and longest) film, Killers of the Flower Moon.
-Adapted from David Grann's non-fiction book and starring Leonardo DiCaprio and Robert Deniro (together onscreen for the first time in 30 years), KOTFM chronicles an appalling series of murders against members of the Osage tribe, who stumbled onto a massive Oklahoma oil supply in the 1920s, quickly drawing the attention of white opportunists.
+Adapted from David Grann's non-fiction book and starring Leonardo DiCaprio and Robert Deniro (together onscreen for the first time in 30 years), KOTFM chronicles an appalling series of murders of members of the Osage tribe, who stumbled onto a massive Oklahoma oil supply in the 1920s, quickly drawing the attention of white opportunists.
 Chief among them was William King Hale, a cattle baron and political boss who ingratiated himself with the tribe and inserted his dimwitted nephew Ernest Burkhardt as a benefactor by convincing him to marry into the family.
 Hale and others then proceeded to consolidate the tribe's exorbitant wealth by killing off several members so more and more of the headrights (shares of the oil estate) would go to Ernest and his brother Byron in the event of their Osage wives' death.
 The film chronicles one of the most shameful episodes in American history, as Hale and his accomplices commit these atrocities in plain sight, knowing that the systemic racism in place at the time would shield them from consequences.

 Oddly the trailers for the film make it look like DiCaprio's character is the protagonist, and while he's certainly onscreen the most, he's far from a sympathetic character.
 Leo all but disappears under the makeup, playing Ernest as a boorish simpleton, who genuinely seems to love his wife Mollie but is too stupid to see how evil are his actions toward her and her family.
 Deniro plays Hale as a cross between his usual Scorsese gangsters and a jocular Max Cady, orchestrating ghastly crimes against humanity with the smile of a cold politician.
 But despite sharing the screen with two all-time heavyweights, Lily Gladstone shines as the film's standout, playing Mollie as a woman who's sharp enough to know her family is being taken advantage of, but naive enough to think Ernest will actually protect her.